Cat5TV/pinecraft/README.md

 ## About Pinecraft Installer

-The installer will setup a "Normal" difficulty server and allow you to select between a Survival world complete with mobs, nether and more, or a Creative world to hone your skills as a master builder.
+The installer will setup a "Normal" difficulty server and allow you to select between a Survival world complete with mobs, nether and more, a Creative world to hone your skills as a master builder, or an Adventure world to explore.

 The installer attempts to detect things like how much RAM you have (and available), and adjusts the server settings based on what it finds.